ThomasBucaioni/my-first-app/README.md

 Every day I propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> I'm not in the business of warning people.
+> I'm supremely uninterested as to what is written in many of the newspapers.